 You will be pleasantly surprised, if you decide to use Alternative Medicine to assist your healing process, how much detailed educational information is included with each order PDI sends to you.
 Written instructions are included with each order, providing information about the correct use of whatever you purchase from PDI and Natural Health Education LLC.
 We attempt to provide all the information you need to make a good decision for yourself.
 TRH

 I am using your program of PDI.I am using flomax for prostate enlargement.
 Do you have any natural treatment to replace the flomax which destroyed my sex life.I will send any fees in advance.
 I am grateful for your help.
 Thank you Sami Shenouda

 Flomax is well known for its long list of unpleasant side effects.
-Many men decide these side effects are worse than the symptoms of prostate enlargement.
+Many men decide they are worse than the symptoms of prostate enlargement.
 You should talk to your doctor about the side effects of Flomax and discuss alternatives with him before changing your prescription drug intake.

-Because Peyronie's disease commonly occurs in men who are in the same age group in which BPH (benign prostate hypertrophy) occurs, I am often asked about working with BPH at the same time as PD.
+Because Peyronie’s disease commonly occurs in men who are in the same age group in which BPH (benign prostate hypertrophy) occurs, I am often asked about working with BPH at the same time as PD.
 For this reason PDI lists two very good herbal products, BioProstate and Prostate Supreme.
 I have taken Prostate Supreme daily for many years.
-You can find them by going to the PDI store front; look for the button to get there in the upper right corner of the Peyronie's Disease Institute website.
+You can find them by going to the PDI store front.

 Please talk to your doctor before making any change with your prescription drugs.
 TRH